Travel like the locals!

 This trip goes from Molde via the Atlantic Road - often described as the world’s most beautiful road – to Kristiansund and back to Molde!

 The Atlantic Road connects Averøy with the mainland via a series of small islands and islets spanned by a total of eight bridges over 8274 meters.
 The road is a national tourist route.

-In Kristiansund you have some time to look around this charming little town right on the ocean’s edge.
+In Molde you have some time to look around this charming little town by the fjord.
+(You can choose a short stay or wait for the next bus departure and have a longer stay.

-The trip back to Molde goes via Frei and Batnfjorden.
+The trip back to Kristiansund goes via Batnfjorden and Frei.
 Along the route you can enjoy the beautiful mountain and fjord landscape.